Lighting can establish a mood or narrative for a painting, and more. Lecture by Art Prof Clara Lieu.

 Prof Lieu’s Tips

-The way I look at portraits (or any artwork for that matter) is I ask myself when I’m looking at the portrait, is there anything that is sticking out to me so much that it actually gets in the way of me appreciating the other parts, and/or the intention behind the piece.
+The way I look at portraits (or any artwork for that matter) is I ask myself when I’m looking at the portrait, is there anything that is sticking out to me?

 - Jean-Honoré Fragonard